YiChuan0712/Assignment1/SECONDFILE.md

 ### Paragraphs and Line Breaks
 #### Paragraphs
 One or more blank lines.
 (A blank line is a line containing nothing but **spaces** or **tabs** is considered blank.)
 Code:

-    This will be
+    This is
-    inline.
+    the first paragraph.

-    This is second paragraph.
+    This is the second paragraph.
 Preview:
 ***
-This will be
+    This is
-inline.
+    the first paragraph.

-This is second paragraph.
+    This is the second paragraph.
 ***
 #### Line Breaks

 End a line with **two or more spaces**.

 Code:

-    This will be not
+    This is
-    inline.
+    the first paragraph.
 Preview:
 ***
-This will be not
+    This is
-inline.
+    the first paragraph.
 ***